medined/perl-5-by-example/perl_5_by_example/files.md

 This is message number 2.
 This is message number 3.
 This is message number 4.</PRE></B>

-<H3><A name="Example: Binary Files">Example: Binary Files</A></H3>When you need
+### Example: Binary Files

-to work with data files, you will need to know what binary mode is.
+When you need to work with data files, you will need to know what binary mode is.
 There are two major differences between binary mode and text mode:
 <P>
 <UL>